OleanjiKingCode/CounterApp/README.md

-## Deploy on Vercel
+## Deployed on Vercel
-The deployed app link: https://connect-wallet-drab.vercel.app/
+The deployed app link: https://counter-app-kappa-virid.vercel.app/

 ## About me